 The Richland County Commission on Aging, The Lodge at Lone Tree Creek, Richland Opportunities, Inc., and Sidney Health Center Extended Care all recognized how this could impact individuals.
 Each agency already provided limited transportation to their own clients but saw the need for a much broader service.
 By working together, the four agencies founded RCTS; a solution that would prove to be beneficial for the entire county and serve many more individuals than any one agency could do on their own.

 RCTS is coordinated through a County office with each agency contributing through staffing and monetary means.
 The year RCTS began in 2006, it operated for 8 hours per day five days per week and served about 13,000 passengers.
-Just a few years later RCTS is delivering about 50,000 rides per year and has expanded its hours to include evening and Sunday service.
+Just a few years later RCTS is delivering about 50,000 rides per year and had expanded its hours to include evening service.
 In addition to its regular service, RCTS also provides a number of day trips in the summer months.
-These poplular trips give residents the opportunity to not only enjoy the necessitates but also a variety of entertainment events.
+These popular trips give residents the opportunity to not only enjoy the necessitates but also a variety of entertainment events.
 Popular day trip destinations include the Fort Peck Theater and the Medora Musical.
 RCTS also serves the community by providing transportation to the Sidney Area Chamber of Commerce and Agriculture's Leadership classes and extends its hours to be open during various community events.

 Through the years, RCTS has been happy to see the difference that freedom of mobility is making to its passengers.
 Many senior riders have said it gives them the ability to remain living independently, youth riders tell us they are able to do things they might have missed out on due to their parent's work schedules, and yet other riders have said they find the bus more relaxing and cost effective than driving their own vehicles.
 Whatever reason you choose to ride RCTS, we will strive to make it an experience you will gladly repeat the next time you are in need of transportation.
 From making your reservation to taking your ride, We Value Your Freedom.